Looking to tow a caravan? We reckon these are the best cars for towing caravans right now.

 Year launched: 2018

 If you’re on the hunt for a reliable, well-equipped and comfortable tow car, your search should probably end here.
 The Hyundai Santa Fe considered here is the previous generation model and is a no-nonsense SUV capable of lugging up to 2500kg.
 That’s comfortably enough for a twin-axle caravan loaded with luggage.
-The new in 2024 Santa Fe with its hybrid power has a maximum tow weight of 1110kg, so it's not nearly as handy as its predecessor.
+The new-for-2024 Santa Fe with its hybrid power has a maximum tow weight of 1110kg, so it's not nearly as handy as its predecessor.

 We reckon that the 2018-2023 model is probably the sweet spot.
-It's a big car that's posher and roomier than many will be expecting.
+It's a big car that's posher and roomier than many will expect.
 However, do bear in mind you'll need the 2.2-litre diesel with the manual gearbox for the full 2500kg towing capacity: the automatic only tows up to 2000kg.

 Still, that 200PS diesel engine is decently refined and torquey, making it great for effortlessly moving your wagon down the road.
 With seven seats and some very upmarket kit available, it'll serve as the do-it-all family car, too.
-From 2021 there were hybrid options, but bear in mind these have significantly lower towing capacities.
+From 2021, there were hybrid options, but bear in mind these have significantly lower towing capacities.

-5. Kia Sportage
+6. Kia Sportage

 Year launched: 2016